telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/grid-wcf-crud.md

 ---
 title: Use WCF with CRUD Operations
-page_title: Use WCF with CRUD Operations | Kendo UI Grid Widget
+page_title: Use WCF with CRUD Operations | Kendo UI Grid
 description: "Learn how to use WCF service with remote CRUD (Create, Read, Update, Destroy) operations for the Kendo UI Grid widget."
 slug: howto_use_wcf_service_crud_operations_grid
 ---